 There are three things to consider when purchasing a pet carrier:

-A pet carrier should be able to effectively work for both you and your dog.
+A pet carrier should be able to work effectively for both you and your dog.
 It should have adjustable straps, and an easy-to-clean liner or removable section.
 Some designs tend to come with a lot of ‘bells and whistles.’
 These extra features are nice, but they’re more a matter of personal taste.
 Take a look at the durability of the material, and the ease of use when considering the overall design.

 Versatility is also important when it comes to design.
 Some dog backpacks come with wheels.
 Others can be converted into kennel-style carriers for travel.
 This Pet Gear I-GO2 Plus Traveler is a perfect example of that type of versatility.
 Click on the link below to read our review:

 It might seem like a no-brainer, but you’ll want your carrier to be comfortable for both of you.
 If your dog isn’t comfortable, they’ll probably have no problem letting you know.
 Again, adjustable straps come into play here.
 Straps with padding can also help to alleviate stress on your shoulders.
 For your dog, a cozy padded liner, and ample room for their feet can make things more comfortable for them.
-If you’re on a long hike, you’ll definitely appreciate a little extra ‘luxury’ from your carrier.
+If you’re on a long hike, you’ll appreciate a little extra ‘luxury’ from your carrier.

 Keeping your dog safe should be a top priority.
 While they’ll be attached to you in their carrier, the durability of the material and how it holds up is important.
 Some carriers are designed specifically for a more active lifestyle.
 Considering one with all of the sporty bells and whistles could be a big help to both you, and your dog.
-Products like this Petsfit carrier are specifically designed for bringing your dogs hiking, running, or even cycling.
+Products like this Petsfit carrier are specifically designed for taking your dog hiking, running, or even cycling.
 Knowing your dog is secure can offer peace of mind.

 It can feel a little overwhelming, finding the ‘perfect’ carrier for your dog.
-The good news is that there are plenty because there is such a high demand.
+The good news is that there are plenty because there is a high demand.
 Now more than ever, people have a desire to take their pets with them wherever they go.

 But, as a pet owner, you probably already know that it’s not uncommon for different dogs to require or ‘like’ different things.
 As long as you can find pet carriers for hiking that offer safety, durability, and comfort for both you and your pet, you should feel confident in your selection.
 If you’re catering to your pet’s special needs (age, size, etc.), take that into consideration.
 Once you find the right fit, you’ll love being able to take your dog with you as you go hiking, running, or go on other active treks.